Overview of Florida Taxes

 |Year||Median Household Income|

 In other words, if you move to Florida from a state like California that has an income tax and you make the same salary, your Florida paychecks will be bigger than your California paychecks were.
-The lack of a state income tax might not be a determining factor for you while you’re in your working years, but it might play a role when you’re deciding where to live in retirement, once you’re on a fixed income.
+The lack of a state income tax might not be a determining factor for you while you’re in your working years, but it might play a role when you’re deciding where to live in retirement and you’re on a fixed income.

 How You Can Affect Your Florida Paycheck